 Lavender, citronella, and mint are great for helping to prevent bugs.
 Lavender and mint are also strong scented plants that are great for helping set the mood for your clients.
 Bushes and other shrubs like Boxwoods and Crepe Myrtles can help guide your guests.

 Water features are a classic for a reason!
 Water features of all kinds remain one of the most talked about and requested aspects of a commercial landscape design.
 And not only are they beautiful, the sound of water is relaxing, drawing people to your space.

 2020’s Color of the Year was Classic Blue.
-This color is being brought into landscaping, interior design, websites, and more.
+For 2021, it’s Ultimate Gray. both colors are being included into landscaping, interior design, websites, and more.
 Add a touch of blue to your landscaping with blue hydrangeas, blue stars, or balloon flowers.

 People have been trying to combine indoor and outdoor elements in ways that make the transition seamless between inside and outside.
 It doesn’t matter you’re bringing the outside in with new planters, large windows, or french doors or bringing the inside out with covered gazebos or cushioned chairs.
 This trend has been building for several years and will continue to do so!

 You are going to see or hear about new landscaping trends every year but the key is to adopt the features that best highlight your commercial property and are smarter for your business.